List of HP business desktops

 HP Inc. targets their line of business desktop computers for use in the corporate, government, and education markets.
 HP operate their business desktops on minimum 12-month product cycle.
 Their product line mainly competes with Dell OptiPlex, Acer Veriton, and Lenovo ThinkCentre.

 HP's market share for their business line of desktops in 2010 was estimated to be 18.7 percent in 2022.

 HP's business desktops are available as number of brand names including HP Business, HP Pro, HP Elite.
+Previously, they were available as HP Compaq from the Compaq merger and the rebranding of the Evo series of business desktops and laptops to the aforementioned name in 2003 up until the Compaq brand name was discontinued by HP in 2013.

 Models

-Pro Series (Entry Level)
+Pro series (entry-level)

-HP's entry-level business desktops typically include 2 memory slots, as opposed to 4 in the higher-tier ranges, thus limiting the maximum amount of RAM that can be installed.
+HP's entry-level business desktops typically include two memory slots, as opposed to four in the higher-tier ranges, thus limiting the maximum amount of RAM that can be installed.
 Units typically use lower-tier motherboards with cheaper and less-feature-rich chipsets.

 In tables below, the Chassis column occasionally uses prefixal: